Have you ever wondered what you are really saying to the dietitian?

 Why is this last 5 kg such a concern to you?
 You’re healthy right?
 What will your life be like after having dropped that weight?

-Mindset change needed stat, ASAP or realistically when you are ready to respect body and improve your health.
+Mindset change needed stat, ASAP or realistically when you are ready to respect the body and improve your health.

 “My weight is slowly creeping up and I don’t know why?” – Translation: “I can’t seem to think about anything other than how others see me”.